 This seasonal spot is perfect for a day out of the city, and on your return trip be sure to stop at the Golden Pig in Cecil for Korean food that has a die-hard following!

 Fort Ligonier, Return via Mt.
 Pleasant

 Looking for more day trip options a bit further out?
-Head down to the Laurel Highlands to hike at Ohiopyle State Park or go skiing in the winter at Seven Springs– both just a bit more than an hour away from Pittsburgh!
+Head down to the Laurel Highlands to hike or go white water rafting at Ohiopyle State Park or go skiing in the winter at Seven Springs– both just a bit more than an hour away from Pittsburgh!